DANIEL 2 - INTERPRETATION ERRORS

 3) It fails to fit the parameters of time as set by Daniel's prophecies.
 Dan 4 states, in four different verses, that the length of time given to the Gentile powers is "seven times" or 2520 years.
 This is addressed on the page "THE TIMES OF THE GENTILES".
 As shown there, those 2520 years have already come to an end.

-As stated above, the identification of the bronze power of the Dan 2 statue as being Greece includes the understanding that this third "beast" had four heads as per Dan 7:6, meaning four separate powers that consecutively ruled Jerusalem, and that these four heads were:
+As stated above, the identification of the bronze power of the Dan 2 statue as Greece must include the understanding that this third "beast" had four heads, as per Dan 7:6, meaning four separate powers that consecutively ruled Jerusalem, and that these four heads were:

 1) the Greek Empire